wacncontent/CustomizeTool/removeCommentOutput2/includes/howto-save-connectioninfo-mongolab.md

 While it's possible to paste a MongoLab URI into your code, we recommend configuring it in the environment for ease of management.
-This way, if the URI changes, you can update it through the Azure Management Portal without going to the code.
+This way, if the URI changes, you can update it through the Azure Portal without going to the code.

-1. In the Azure Management Portal, select **Web Apps**.
+1. In the Azure Portal, select **Web Apps**.
-1. Click the name of the web app in the Web Apps list.
+1. Click the name of the web site in the Web Sites list.
 ![WebAppEntry][entry-website]
 The Web Site dashboard displays.